Kimi Räikkönen: 2004

-Despite the disappointment of the 2004 season, Räikkönen was still seen as one of the rising stars of the sport, along with BAR's Button, Renault's Alonso and 2005 McLaren teammate Montoya.
+Despite the disappointment of the 2004 season, Räikkönen was still seen as one of the rising stars of the sport.
 Many pundits predicted 2005 to be filled with great on-track battles from a resurgent team.
 He was also referred to by Ross Brawn and Jean Todt as a driver whom Ferrari might consider in the future.
 In early November 2004, Räikkönen announced his intention to create a racing team with his manager Steve Robertson, to be entitled Räikkönen Robertson Racing (otherwise known as "Double R"), which would compete in Formula Three in 2005.